HeringtonPress/OLC/Chapter03.md

 Many Goblins have 5 inventory slots total.
 They can carry more things but they will inevitably lose, smash, ruin, sell, or eat all but 5 items.
 Weapons and armour are carried separately and do not occupy inventory slots.
 In order to gain any benefit from a weapon, armour set, or magic item, Many Goblins need 10 copies.
 Give them 10 swords and they deal sword damage, etc. They spend money collectively and irresponsibly.

 If you need to determine exactly how Many Goblins are present, roll 1d12+6.
 This number varies encounter to encounter and even round to round.
-When performing basic unskilled labour, like digging a trench or carrying buckets, Many Goblins count as 10 people for the �rst hour, 5 people the next hour, and give up after the third hour.
+When performing basic unskilled labour, like digging a trench or carrying buckets, Many Goblins count as 10 people for the first hour, 5 people the next hour, and give up after the third hour.
 They occupy an area 20' square whenever possible, spreading as needed (a 5' wide 80' long line, etc.)

 ### B: Goblin Warlord